 Having the right tool for the right job is key.
 And it takes a lot of gear to travel safely and play in the mountains.
 I wish I had a trust fund to freely travel the world skiing on a whim, but I don’t.
-I rely heavily on the support of many brands that wanted to partner up to help my trips and projects come to life.
+I rely heavily on the support of many brands that wanted to partner up to help my projects come to life.
 I’ve been very fortunate to link up with companies that make great shit and that value what I do.
 With their support I’m allowed to continue on this path.

 Music is a big part of my training motivation and the daydreaming process.
 Nothing better than putting in the tunes and going for a long ride, or run.
 Jaybird has finally swooped in to save us from those god-damn cords!
 These wireless blue-tooth ear buds are the future.
 It’s fun to work with a company so fired up on supporting my projects.

 My sunglasses of choice were Julbo even before I signed on to work with them.
 The lenses are top notch.
 And now having used the new Aerospace goggles I can’t see ever using anything else.
 This is going to sound like a sales pitch, but I’m seriously sold on these.
 The Aerospace will save you from fogging, they pop out from the frame to allow in air-flow which kicks all the moisture out!
 It’s simple and it works.
 I’ve even hiked with them on my face once because my glasses were fogging up too much.

 Goggles: Aerospace Goggles